urass0406/skills-resolve-merge-conflicts/resume.md

 ### GitHub Trainer

-Teach all things Git, give away all the stickers, ensure world peace.
+Teach all things Git, give away all the stickers, ensure world peace!

 ### Supportocat